Near Rock Springs in Sauk County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1923 by friends of Van Hise at the University of Wisconsin.

 Other nearby markers.
-Van Hise Rock (within shouting distance of this marker); Mid–Continent Railway Historical Society (approx. 2.9 miles away); Clare A. Briggs – Cartoonist (approx. 3.1 miles away); Vodak Memorial Park (approx. 3.1 miles away); Babb's Ford (approx. 5.6 miles away); Veterans Memorial (approx. 5.8 miles away); Clare Briggs, Cartoonist (approx. 5.9 miles away); Ringling Brothers Circus (approx. 7.9 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+A different marker also named Van Hise Rock (within shouting distance of this marker); Mid–Continent Railway Historical Society (approx. 2.9 miles away); Clare A. Briggs – Cartoonist (approx. 3.1 miles away); Vodak Memorial Park (approx. 3.1 miles away); Attempted Native American Deportation and Relocation (approx. 5.4 miles away); Babb's Ford (approx. 5.6 miles away); Veterans Memorial (approx. 5.8 miles away); Clare Briggs, Cartoonist (approx. 5.9 miles away).